pr4shan7/learn-to-code/mastering-programming-skills/1-power-of-unix-commands.md

 ## 2. which
-shows the location of the command's executable file
+Shows the location of the command's executable file

 #### Useful commandline options:
     -a : list all instances of the command executable